 The NYU Neuroscience Outreach Group (NOGN) content area will include a lecture and activity each day with a mini-presentation project focused on learning to navigate scientific research journals.
 CCL scholars will investigate concepts in neuroanatomy, learning, memory, diseases of the brain, the senses, and careers in neuroscience.
 Activities may include sheep brain dissection, drawing of the brain through an artist’s perspective, and more.
 This program seeks to engage students in the exciting field of neuroscience and understand how science can unlock the brain’s many mysteries.

-The MCC Media Lab is a digital media incubator and learning space overseen by faculty and undergraduate students in the Department of Media, Culture, and Communication at NYU Steinhardt.
-CCL scholars will be introduced to the field and guiding concepts of media studies.
-There will be a focus on the intersection of social justice and media studies, where scholars will learn from visiting guests offering post-collegiate career options.
+CCL scholars in the Media Studies program will be introduced to the field and guiding concepts in media studies.
+There will be a focus on the intersection of cultural studies, social justice, and media studies, wherein scholars will learn from current advanced MCC undergraduates about study in media and media industries.
 Scholars will work in groups on a media-making sound project that engages in topic analysis and research.
-These soundscapes, podcasts, or sound experiments will be made available on a class WordPress blog that students create by authoring copy and providing images.
+Students will produce soundscapes, podcasts, or sound experiments that will be made available on a class WordPress blog.
+Students will create this blog by authoring copy and providing images as well.
+Sessions will be led by the MCC MediaLab, the digital media incubator and learning space overseen by faculty, staff, and undergraduate students in the Department of Media, Culture, and Communication at NYU Steinhardt.

 This program will run on Tandon’s campus.
 Students will be required to participate in designated CCL summer activities for check-ins with the program.

-Not running in Summer 2024
+Not running in Summer 2025

 Typical daily schedule